 Ohio licenses must be renewed by January 31 of every odd-numbered year.
 It costs $30 to renew your license, and the board requires at least 8 hours of cosmetology continuing education classes per renewal period.
 Instructors must complete an additional 8 hours of Instructor-Only continuing education.
 One hour of continuing education must be dedicated to human trafficking.
 If the renewal is late, it's $75.
 If you get an independent contractor's license, the license is $60 if renewed on time, $105 if late.
 The original cost of the independent contractor's license is $75.

 Ohio is one of the few states that allows hopeful hair designers to earn a license specifically designed for hair styling.
-The Ohio State Board of Cosmetology requires hair stylists to complete 1,200 hours of hair care education before earning their license.
+The Ohio State Board of Cosmetology requires hair stylists to complete 1,500 hours of hair care education before earning their license.
 After earning your hair styling license, you may be rewarded with an excellent salary range.
-Most hair stylists in Ohio earn between $17,100 and $38,300 per year, according to O*Net.
-The average salary in this industry is $21,400 per year (O*Net, 2013).
+The average salary in this industry is $30,040 per year (O*Net, 2020).
 You may earn more as you build a reputation and gain valuable experience.
-The statewide need for hair stylists is similar to the nationwide growth for this job.
-O*Net expects a 13% increase in job openings between 2010 and 2020, which averages out to about 1,000 new jobs per year.
-This may give you a range of job opportunities to choose from, including salons and spas.

 Hair design is often considered a field with unlimited possibilities.
 You can work with all clients that come to you or you can begin specializing in one type of hair.
 You may see lots of clients on evenings and weekends, especially if you become well-known for doing hair for special events.
 Developing a reputation for updos and formal hair can mean big business during homecoming, prom, and wedding season.
 Technical knowledge may well be the most important part of your career.
 Being personable and likable is important, but knowing how to create impeccable hairstyles is the most crucial part of this field.
 As a result, you may spend your free time or time between clients learning about new styles and practicing them on mannequin heads.
 Some people who go into hair styling go on to become salon owners, a career path that may lead to financial freedom.
 Minuteman reports on three cosmetology school graduates that went on to open their own successful salons.
 Whether you want to work as a stylist long-term or eventually become a salon owner, marketing your skills and giving clients what they want can lead you to a rewarding and promising cosmetology career.